BTCxZelko/Guides/README.md

+# Samourai Wallet's Dojo Installation Guides for RPi4 and Odroid N2
+Repo will serve as a central hub to find installation guides for RPi4 and Odroid N2, as well as external application guides

 # What is Samourai Dojo?
+As stated by the Samourai Team:
 >Samourai Dojo is the backing server for Samourai Wallet.
 Provides HD account & loose addresses (BIP47) balances & transactions lists.
 Provides unspent output lists to the wallet.
 PushTX endpoint broadcasts transactions through the backing bitcoind node

+This implementation connects to your wallet via Tor for increased privacy and allowing for connectivity anywhere without forwarding ports and exposing your home IP address.

 For more information on Samourai Wallet, Dojo, and Whirlpool visit their the Samourai Wallet Github [Here](https://github.com/Samourai-Wallet)

-# Samourai Wallet's Dojo Installation Guides for RPi4 and Odroid N2
-Repo will serve as a central hub to find installation guides for RPi4 and Odroid N2, as well as external application guides

 ## Recommended Hardware
 The Full Dojo installation, which includes a fresh sync of the Bitcoin blockchain, requires a little over 3GB of RAM during the initial sync and drops to a little less than 2GB after.
 There for recommend: [Odroid N2](https://www.hardkernel.com/shop/odroid-n2-with-4gbyte-ram/) or the [Raspberry Pi4](https://www.canakit.com/raspberry-pi-4-4gb.html?cid=usd&src=raspberrypi)